 9) What do you expect from your supervisor?

 Through this question, your employer wants to understand if you are someone who has the capability to consistently learn from your superiors.
 Having reasonable expectations from your supervisor is a sign of ambition and curiosity.

 Example - “I look forward to working under someone who can push me towards my full potential and provide me with constructive feedback that can help me identify my flaws and correct them.”

 10) Tell me something you would have done differently at work.

 This is very close to the question asked about your past mistakes.
 Make sure you carefully tone your answer to help your employer understand that you always hope to learn from your mistakes.

-Example - “I have committed mistakes in the past but I have always tried to experiment with my work and learn from the things that go wrong.
-In my early days, I could have probably learned a lot faster if I would have asked for feedback openly instead of trying to figure out everything on my own.”
+Example - “I have committed mistakes in the past, but I have always tried to experiment with my work and learn from the things that go wrong.
+In my early days, I could have probably learned a lot faster if I had asked for feedback openly instead of trying to figure out everything on my own.”

 11) How much do you expect to get paid?

 Employers ask this question to understand how much you expect to earn.
 It is important to ask for a realistic figure based on your expertise and experience.